 The Olympus OM system has a long history of both exceptional and under appreciated machines.
-While the OM1 and subsequent early OM models were received by professional photogs, the press, and industry insiders as marvels of technology, design, and engineering, they didn’t seem to gain such a strong reputation with the casual user.
-Despite what Olympus had achieved in designing the OM, the company’s cameras were often considered by the masses to be inferior to the machines of Canon and Nikon.
+While the OM1 was received by professional photogs, the press, and industry insiders as a marvel of miniaturization, design, and engineering, the brand didn’t seem to gain such a strong reputation with the casual user.
+Despite what Olympus had achieved in designing the OM, the company’s cameras were often considered by the masses to be somehow less than the cameras of Canon and Nikon.

 Even today Olympus’ cameras don’t seem to get the respect that they might deserve.
 I’ve often wondered if this is fair.
 So when I found a late 1970s OM-2n at the local thrift store with a price tag smaller than the cost of a cup of coffee, I had to buy it and see for myself.

 Fast-forward two weeks and I just can’t fathom why the OM-2 is so often regarded as second-rate to its competition.
 This often overlooked and undervalued machine offers so much more than its contemporaries in the areas of detail-oriented conveniences, ease of use, and innovation.
 With fantastic performance, unprecedented compactness, and sheer fun-factor, it’s clear that the common opinion of the Olympus machine is completely incongruous to its actual value as a photographic device.

 To put it in simple terms; the OM-2 is the best vintage camera I’ve shot in the past few months, months that’ve included the Leica M3 and Canon A1 among many others.
 So what makes the OM so amazing?

 In the modern consumer environment the average photo geek can shoot literally thousands of perfectly capable cameras, so there needs to be an emotional connection to justify spending one’s time and money on a particular camera.
 Falling in love with a camera is very similar to falling in love with a spouse.
 That kind of long-lived love is linked to the soul, but it must first be sparked by a physical infatuation.
 For a camera to be truly loved, it must first make you want to touch it.